otterscan/otterscan-book/src/api-docs/ots-api.md

 }
 ```

-Example 2: does Vitalik's public address have a code deployed? (no, it is an EOA)
+Example 2: Does Vitalik's public address have code deployed to it? (no, it is an EOA)

 Request: